 Driving While Brown

-He was stopped by Joe Arpaio, in his car, for being brown.
-(1)
+He was stopped in Arizona in his car for being brown.

-The sheriff told him, “Prove that I should let you stay in town.
+The officer said, “Prove that I should let you stay in town.

 The brown man looked right at the cop and gave a pleasant smile.